Traffic pollution harms children’s lungs

 New satellite data and community monitoring can help refine our understanding of pollution levels across cities and identify pollution hotspots.
 The US EPA’s $20 million in grant funding for increased air quality monitoring in communities overburdened by pollution is an important step in this direction.
 Better information on emissions–especially around areas of high truck traffic like ports and warehouses–is also important to further illuminate sources and target solutions.

-Take action now to demand cleaner trucks and buses and healthier air for our kids!
+Learn more about EDF’s work to demand cleaner trucks and buses and healthier air for our kids.

 *A note on the modeling used to generate these maps: estimates are presented at the census tract scale using data from Anenberg et al. 2022 for 2019.
 Results are based on a global model of nitrogen dioxide (NO2) estimated at the 1 ✕ 1 kilometer scale and relative risk estimates from a large epidemiological meta-analysis (Khreis et al. 2017).
 The NO2 model incorporates satellite observations, government monitoring data, and information on land use, including roadways.
 Due to data limitations, the model may not capture all local pollution hotspots, including hotspots associated with non-roadway sources or roadways with atypical traffic patterns (for example, high proportions of heavy duty vehicles).